 With this comprehensive data analysis, fire and public officials will be have information to effectively implement policies for minimizing cardiovascular strain and exposure risks to firefighters.

-According to Dr. Gavin Horn, Director of Research for IFSI, “Specifically, this new project will study risks associated with fires in buildings with typical household furnishings compared with training fires that use gas-fired props, theatrical smoke and/or natural wood products.”
+According to Dr. Gavin Horn, Research Scientist for IFSI, “Specifically, this new project will study risks associated with fires in buildings with typical household furnishings compared with training fires that use gas-fired props, theatrical smoke and/or natural wood products.”
 He added that the toolkit will be the first of its kind to scientifically characterize and broadly disseminate the physiological changes and time course needed for firefighters to recover following work in firefighting environments.
 The study will also examine firefighters’ personal and PPE exposure to products of combustion and the effectiveness of cleaning procedures.

 “This analysis, translation and dissemination of information will provide the most relevant dialogue for a national discussion on a timeline to return firefighters to service after a fire,” Dr. Horn added.

 Watch for updates on Facebook and Twitter throughout the testing, which will occur June 25-30, 2016.